dpancho/leetcode_stuffs/notes.md

 7/7-
 Finished all artifacts except the portfolio.
 Will be diving in and hoping to finish that ASAP.
 Then..... off to coding challenges

+7/8-
+Had PC issues most of the day.
+Planning out what I'd like to do on the portfolio.
+Need to just dive into it and power through!